karma-skz/apertium-lttoolbox-assignment/README.md

 **Your Implementation:**
 - The provided XML file implements the paradigms and dictionary needed for analysis and generation.
-- **Testing:**
+- **Compilation:**
-  - Although the dictionary file does not include a separate test suite, analysis and generation tests were carried out using lttoolbox commands (e.g., `lt-proc` for analysis and `lt-proc -g` for generation).
+  - `lt-comp lr paradigms.dix anal.bin` for compiling the morph analyzer and `lt-comp rl paradigms.dix gen.bin` for compiling the morph generator
+  - `echo "test case u wanna run" | lt-proc anal.bin` for morphological analysis of a word, given that it belongs to the dictionary we created, and `echo "test case u wanna run" | lt-proc gen.bin` for morphological generation of a given form of the given stem.
-  - Sample tests (with at least 10 word forms for both analysis and generation) were executed, and the results are documented separately in the test files (included in the final zip submission).
+  - Sample tests (with at least 10 word forms for both analysis and generation) were executed, and the results are documented separately in the test files (included in the zip submission).
 - **Documentation:**
   - This README file explains the design decisions and notes the test procedures, with additional details available in the accompanying test documentation.